universphere/iac/kubernetes/README.md

 ```
 .
-├── common: Charts and manifests for all clusters
 ├── development-cluster: Charts and manifests for the development clusters
 ├── production-cluster: Charts and manifests for the production clusters
 ```